HARSHIL2836R/SOC-25/readme.md

 - Use semantic chunking for better results
 - Clear chat history periodically to manage memory
 - Close other resource-intensive applications

-## 🤝 Contributing

-This project was developed as part of the IIT academics SOC@25 program.
-Future enhancements could include:

-- **Multi-language Support**: Support for non-English research papers
-- **Citation Network Analysis**: Visualize paper relationships and citations
-- **Collaborative Features**: Share analyses and discussions with team members
-- **Export Capabilities**: Save conversations and insights in various formats
-- **Advanced Visualizations**: Interactive charts and graphs for paper insights

 ## 📚 Learning Resources